MikePohatu/TsGui/documentation/features/OptionLists.md

 1. If the option isn't [enabled](/documentation/features/GroupsAndToggles.md), it will be ignored
 2. The value of the option is compared against an attribute called **ValueTest**.
 The default value of ValueTest is TRUE i.e. the default value of a ticked CheckBox.
 3. If ValueTest matches the value of the option, the option is processed as part of the list
 4. Variables are created with a name based on the prefix, and an incrementing number.
-The value is the **Variable Name** of the option.
+The value is the value of the **ListsOutput** attribute the option.
+If no ListsOutput attribute is set, the value of the **Variable** attribute is used instead.

-Note that the GuiOptions added to the List will still create their configured variables as normal.

 This behaviour can be overridden using the attributes below.